BobHerold/RobertHeroldportfolio/README.md

    * As an employer, my need to find past working experience is important to me.

-   * On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skills sets.
+   * On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skill sets.

  ## Features